nickpcanada/palmarianlibrary1/README.md

 So YES!
 1. Engage with the 'projectdefinition.md'
-2. Engage with 'churchdefinitions.md' AND 'kumuiteration3.png'
+2. Engage with 'churchdefinitions.md' AND ANY images present.
 3. Use the 'kumuexpanded.md' file as a temporary broken-hyperlinked page by which you can access lexias that fill in the MOST revelatory information/doctrine/explanations from the info web.
+4. Keep any and all other md files in the back of your mind for DSAM 2.